camunda/camunda-tf-rosa/.github/actions/rosa-create-cluster/README.md

 | `terraform-state-url`    | URL of the Terraform state file in the S3 bucket            |

 ## Usage

+This action is idempotent and can be re-run without affecting the existing cluster, following the principles of Terraform.

 Create a file in your repository's `.github/workflows` directory, for example `deploy-rosa-hcp.yml`, with the following content: